-I am a designer, writer, and thing maker who lives in the mountains — where the skies are filled with cosmic clouds, the gardens with psychotropic apple trees, and the pubs with old mystics.
+I am a designer, writer, and thing maker who lives in the mountains.

-I’d like to work with more people who value poetry, honesty, risk, and otherness in their communications.
-Fun stuff.
-Weird stuff.
-Pretty stuff.
-The unpredictable.
+I like to work with people who value poetry, honesty, risk, and imagination.
+The unconventional.
+The meaningful.
 The real dirt.

 My most recent project is In Wild Air 2016—17, a weekly newsletter where a guest editor shares six things that interest them.
-It’s nice.
-Enlightening.
-Better than spam.
-Previous guest editors include The Planthunter, Laurence Pike, Penny Modra, Benjamin Law, and Julia DeVille.
+It’s an enlightening way to start the week.
+Previous guest editors include The Planthunter, Tim Low, Laurence Pike, Penny Modra, Benjamin Law, and Julia DeVille.

 I also run The Territories 2016—17, a small publishing lab looking for stories in antipodean landscapes.
 At the end of last year I made On Land , a series of five zines which largely focus on DIY utopias in unusual and remote environments.
 Next up is a collection of psychogeographic food maps exploring the coast of New Zealand.